Harry And Meghan wish Health And Healing To Kate And Family - UrduPoint

 Los Angeles, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) Estranged British royal Prince Harry and his American wife Meghan said Friday they wished "health and healing" to Catherine, Princess of Wales, after she revealed she has cancer.

-The statement came after Catherine -- known widely as Kate -- announced Friday that she has cancer and is in the early stages of chemotherapy.
+The statement came after Catherine -- known widely as Kate -- announced she has an undisclosed form of the disease and is in the early stages of chemotherapy.

 "We wish health and healing for Kate and the family, and hope they are able to do so privately and in peace," said the California-based couple.

-The news of Kate's diagnosis comes come at a tumultuous time for relations inside Britain's royal family.
+The news of Kate's diagnosis comes at a tumultuous time for relations inside Britain's royal family.

-Harry and Meghan, known formally as the Duke and Duchess of Sussex, are no longer working royals, having stepped back from duties amid recriminations over the way they say they were treated.
+Harry and Meghan, known formally as the Duke and Duchess of Sussex, are no longer working royals, having stepped back from duties amid recriminations over the way they say they were treated by "The Firm."

 They moved to California in 2020, where they live in an exclusive enclave outside Santa Barbara, and are now forging their own businesses, after being cut off from the royal purse.

-Harry, who married former actress Meghan in a fairytale wedding in 2018, was at one time very close to his brother William, but relations have soured in recent years.
+Harry, who married former actress Meghan in a fairytale wedding in 2018, was at one time very close to William, but relations have soured in recent years.

-The brothers have reportedly not spoken in months after Harry's high-profile public criticism of his family.
+The brothers have reportedly not spoken in months after Harry's public criticism of his family.

+Harry has repeatedly aired complaints about the way he feels he and his wife were mistreated during their time as working royals, culminating in January 2023 with his autobiography "Spare".

+In the best-seller he laid bare years of family feuding, including alleging that William physically attacked him during an argument about Meghan.

 Recent Stories